chsteinhauer/SMC-0/README.md

 #### **Detection**

 For detecting resonant frequencies we want to use peak detection, both in time and frequency domain.
+To achieve this we could implement spectrogram analysis.

 #### **Modification**